 - 1. Where, after the Harvested Production Report is filed, total production of an Insured Crop is less than total Coverage after consideration of grade, weight, dockage, and moisture content, AFSC will determine Adjusted Production. - 2.
 Adjusted Production of delivered or sold production of an Insured Crop will be assessed based on the cash purchase tickets or the agreed upon grade, weight and moisture content that the final cash purchase tickets will be issued on. - 3.
-Notwithstanding subsection (2), the grade of delivered or sold production will be deemed to be Designated Grade if: - a. the reported grade is not representative of Harvested Production or is not reasonable, as determined by AFSC or - b. an accurate sample of the Insured Crop production is not provided for production sold to an unlicensed buyer.
+Notwithstanding subsection (2), the grade of the Harvested Production sold or delivered will be deemed to be Designated Grade if: - the reported grade is not representative of Harvested Production or is not reasonable, as determined by AFSC;

-- 4. The grade of production fed prior to AFSC taking a sample will be deemed to be Designated Grade. - 5.
+- b. a representative sample of the Harvested Production, as determined by AFSC, is not provided, and one of the following two conditions is met; - i) the Harvested Production is sold to a party that is not a Licensed Buyer; or - ii) the Harvested Production is not graded in accordance to the Canadian Grain Commission Standards - 4.
+The grade of production fed prior to AFSC taking a sample will be deemed to be Designated Grade. - 5.
 If the Harvested Production contains an amount of other grains or seeds that exceeds six percent by weight of the sample and is separable, the other grains and seeds shall be calculated by AFSC to the equivalent value of the Insured Crop and shall be included as part of the Adjusted Production.